2019 Cheltenham Results and Reaction

-With the day one certainly going the way of the bookmakers the punters were slightly on the backfoot heading into the second day so were hoping for better Cheltenham results on the Wednesday.
+With the day one certainly going the way of the bookmakers, the punters were slightly on the back foot heading into the second day.
+Punters were hoping for better Cheltenham results on Wednesday.

 The RSA Chase threw up a classic Cheltenham result of the 2019 Festival as the three main fancies in the race – Topofthegame, Santini and Delta Work – fought out a great finish with the trio pretty much jumping the last together.
 However, it was the Paul Nicholls-trained Topofthegame that lived up to his name and provide Nicholls with this first win of the 2019 Cheltenham Festival – next stop for him could be the Betway Bowl at the 2019 Grand National meeting.